 It Helps To Know The Basics

 Holland is a tiny country.
-Still, a few of the biggest brands in the world come from here, from Heineken to Unilever to Shell to Philips.
+Still, a few of the biggest brands in the world come from here, from Heineken to Unilever to Shell and Philips.
 However, the Dutch know that most people don’t know much about their country.
 And worse, confuse them with others.

 Dutch, German, Danish?